aerospike-community/aerospike-linqpad-driver/README.md

 The sample scripts are:

 -   ReadMeFirst.linq – This script should be reviewed first.
-It will load the data into the “Demo” namespace which needs to exist.
+It will load the data into the “test” namespace which needs to exist.
 To create this namespace, please follow these [instructions](https://docs.aerospike.com/server/operations/manage/namespaces).
 -   Basic Data Types.linq - Review some of the capabilities of working with Bins from within the driver plus show how to programmatically access sets and bins.
 -   Basic Data Types 2.linq – Additional examples working with set properties and auto-values (AValue).
 -   Record Display View.linq - This demonstrates how "Record Display View" works.